stephanmg/calorimetry/README.md

 2. Install dependencies with `Rscript -e "library(renv); renv::restore()"` from the current working directory
 3. Run `Rscript startapp.R` from base directory (inside *this* respository)

+Note for developers: After building documentation a folder `R` will be created in the root directory.
+Manually delete this folder and do not add for tracking with Git, nor deploy, as this interferes with the Shiny app.
+We need to fake a proper R package structure in order to use the `roxygenise` functions, but do not need the structure after docs have been generated.

 ## Latest changes